What Are the Different College Degree Types?

 In a master's degree program, you can study your chosen field in depth.
 Most programs require you to complete 30-60 credit hours, write a thesis or develop a major project and successfully complete some type of written or oral examination to graduate.
 After you have earned a degree, such as the Master of Arts (M.A.) or Master of Science (M.S.), you may qualify for higher-level job positions, or you may want to pursue doctoral study.

-If you're looking to enter certain fields with high government regulation, such as pharmacy, law and all types of medicine, you usually are required to earn a professional degree.
+If you're looking to enter certain fields with high government regulation, such as nursing, pharmacy, law or medicine, you're usually required to earn a professional degree.
 You'll probably enter a professional degree program after earning a bachelor's degree, and you can expect to spend at least two more years in school preparing to become a practitioner in your chosen field.
 Some professional degrees require up to six years of study beyond a bachelor's degree.